Statute of Uses: Passage and text

 In 1535, three draft bills were presented to Parliament concerning uses and wills, along with one concerning Enrolments.
-It is from these bills that the Statute of Uses and the succeeding Statute of Enrolments came.
+It is from these bills that the Statute of Uses and the succeeding Statute of Enrolments (27 Hen.
+8. c.
+16) came.
 The three bills on uses suggested two different ways to deal with the problem.
 The first proposed severely limiting the situation in which uses could arise, with uses having no legal effect apart from that expressed when they were created.
 No contract or bargain over land could change the use of that land; anyone who suffered from the breach of such a contract had limited remedies in the courts.
 While this scheme would have prevented most of the evils of uses, it would also have submitted property law to the common law and limited other, beneficial developments; it would also not stop the practice of getting rid of land through a devise, doing nothing to alleviate the King's financial concerns.
 The second, and more complex suggestion, was contained in the other two bills on uses.
 This simply removed the idea of an equitable interest in land, leaving only the idea of a legal interest, and left uses, maintaining the elastic and variable nature of property law rather than submitting it to the more-rigid standards of the common law.
 Parliament eventually accepted the second idea, and the bill was passed in April 1536 as the Statute of Uses (27 Hen.8 c.10).
 As such, all uses were invalid except for those that imposed an active duty on a trustee, and the beneficiaries of the use were held to be the legal owners, paying tax as a result.

-The Statute of Uses also provided that a widow was not to have both jointure and dower as was made possible by the Statute.
+The Statute of Uses also provided that a widow was not to have both jointure and dower as was made possible by the statute.